Hungry-Innovators/interesting-birch/index.md

     template: section_hero
     title: Pushing boundaries one byte at a time.
     section_id: hero
-    content: "We specialise in\_web design,\_digital consultancy & brand strategy and products that are simple, beautiful and helps businesses grow.\n"
+    content: "We specialise in\_web design,\_digital consultancy & brand strategy and products that are simple, beautiful and helps businesses grow by adding real value to people’s lives.\n"
     actions:
       - type: action
         template: action